hecrj/coffee/README.md

 ```

 Coffee moves fast and the `master` branch can contain breaking changes!
 Be sure
-to browse the [latest tag] if you intend to use the latest release.
+to browse the [latest tag] if you want to learn about the latest release.

 [latest tag]: https://github.com/hecrj/coffee/tree/0.2.0